 When not working on MouseSavers.com or raising their two teenage boys, Sarah spends her time volunteering too much and trying to work her way through the large stacks of books on her bedside table.

 Sarah has worked for MouseSavers.com since 2007.
 She began as editor of the free monthly MouseSavers Newsletter, and over time assumed responsibility for many pages on the website.
 In early 2014, Sarah and Don took over running MouseSavers.com.

 Don Munsil has amassed a truly mind-boggling amount of knowledge about Walt Disney and the various theme parks that bear his name (Walt Disney’s name, not Don’s name).
-This qualifies him for only a few useful careers, one of which is running a major Disney information website.
-Thus it is an amazing stroke of luck that his sister founded a major Disney information website and passed control of it to him when she was done building it into an unstoppable juggernaut of Disney discount knowledge.
+This qualifies him for only a few useful careers, one of which is running a Disney information website.
+Thus it is an amazing stroke of luck that his sister founded a Disney information website and passed it to him after building it into an unstoppable juggernaut of Disney discount knowledge.

 Don is kept from injuring himself by his incredibly smart and patient wife, Sarah Stone, who is way more qualified to be running this site than he is.
 What’s that?
 She does run this site as well?
 Well that’s good news for everyone.
 Drinks all round!
 I’m sorry, I left my wallet at home, can I get this next time?
 Cheers.